dotnet/runtime/docs/design/mono/components.md

     of the components that were (resp, were not) selected.
 For example `'hot_reload;
     diagnostics_tracing'`.
-Each item has two metadata properties `ComponentLib` and `ComponentStubLib` (which may be empty) that specify the name of the static or dynamic library of the compponent.
+Each item has two metadata properties `ComponentLib` and `ComponentStubLib` (which may be empty) that specify the name of the static or dynamic library of the component.
 This is not the main output of the target, it's primarily for debugging.
   - output `@(_MonoRuntimeComponentLink)` a list of library names (relative to the `native/` subdirectory of the runtime pack) that (for dynamic components) must be placed next to the runtime in the application bundle, or (for static components) that must be linked with the